A Natural Introduction to Fine-Tuning: Abstract

 \section{Abstract}

-A well-known topic within the philosophy of physics is the problem of fine-tuning: the fact that the universal constants seem to take non-arbitrary values in order for live to thrive in our Universe.
+A well-known topic within the philosophy of physics is the problem of fine-tuning: the fact that the universal constants seem to take non-arbitrary values in order for life to thrive in our Universe.
 In this paper we will talk about this problem in general, giving some examples from physics.
-We will review some solutions like the design argument, logical probability, cosmological natural selection, etc. Moreover, we will also discuss why it's dangerous to uphold the Principle of Naturalness as a scientific principle.
-After going through this paper, the reader should have a general idea what this problem exactly entails whenever it is mentioned in other sources and we recommend the reader to think critically about these concepts.
+We will review some solutions like the design argument, logical probability, cosmological natural selection, etc.~Moreover, we will also discuss why it is dangerous to uphold the Principle of Naturalness as a scientific principle.
+After going through this paper, the reader should have a general idea what this problem exactly entails whenever it is mentioned in other sources.